DawsonBodenhamer/AdorableHamsterPets-Public/README.md

 The hamster wheel of "progress" never truly stops.
 Here's a peek at what might be scurrying out of the development pipeline, eventually:

-*   **Version Voracity:** Your hamsters aim to colonize future Minecraft 1.21.x versions.
+*   **Version Voracity:** My hamsters aim to colonize future Minecraft 1.21.x versions.
 Subject to API whims and developer sanity.
-*   **Expressive Idling:** More random, charming animations (like head-tilts) to make idle hamsters feel a bit more alive and less like furry paperweights.
-*   **Turbo Hamster Mode:** A new, faster "sprint" animation for when your hamster is *really* motivated (e.g., by buffs or a particularly tempting treat).
 *   **The Art of Cheese:** The current milk-to-cheese recipe is placeholder.
 Expect a more involved, thematically appropriate cheese-making process in the future.
-*   **More Hamster Skins:** Expanding the variety of white overlay patterns for even more unique-looking companions.
+*   **More Hamster Skins:** Expanding the variety of overlay patterns for even more unique-looking companions.
 *   **Shoulder Sync with Animation Mods:** Investigating better visual integration of the shoulder hamster when using player animation overhaul mods like "Fresh Animations."
 This is complex and depends on external factors.
 *   **The "Snack of Yestermouth":** A peculiar item formed when multiple food types are left in a hamster's cheek pouch for an extended period (accelerated by rotten flesh).
 Its purpose?
 Still under... *fermentation*.
 It will likely serve a unique, helpful, if slightly gross, function.

-*(Disclaimer: These are ideas, not ETAs.
-Development is a chaotic process, much like trying to give a hamster a bath.)*
+*   **So.
+Many.
+More.
+Ideas.:** The Discord server is overflowing with ideas.
+Lots of future plans in store!

+Got a genius idea for the next feature that absolutely needs to exist?
+Bring your brilliant, weird, and wonderful ideas to **[The Cheek Pouch](https://discord.gg/w54mk5bqdf)** Discord Server.
+Make sure you select **"Share Your Genius"** in the screening questions to get the `@Idea Generator` role, and then unleash your creativity in the suggestions channel.

 </details>